dhruv-dosh/Jenkins_Declarative_Pipeline_Setup/README.md

 # Jenkins Declarative Pipeline Setup

-This guide provides step-by-step instructions for setting up a Jenkins declarative pipeline to automate the build and deployment using Docker and Jenkins.
+This guide provides step-by-step instructions for setting up a Jenkins declarative pipeline to automate the build and deploy using Docker and Jenkins.

 ---